Troian Bellisario: 2020s

-In March 2020, Bellisario played the lead role of Claire in the CBS political drama pilot Ways & Means, written by Ed Redlich.
+In March 2020, Bellisario played the lead role of Claire in the CBS political drama pilot Ways & Means, written by Mike Murphy and Ed Redlich.
 The pilot, which also starred Patrick Dempsey, focused on a secret alliance between a disillusioned career politician and an idealist up-and-comer in the gridlocked American system.
 The show was not picked up.

 In 2022, she appeared in the comedy Doula alongside Arron Shiver (who also wrote the film) and Will Greenberg.
 The film, produced by Chris Pine and directed by Cheryl Nichols, deals with Bellisario's character hiring her midwife's son as the latter's replacement when she passes away.

 Personal life

-Bellisario started dating Suits star Patrick J. Adams after they met on the set of the play Equivocation in 2009.
-The couple briefly split, but after Adams' guest appearance as Hardy in Pretty Little Liars, in 2010, the two got back together.
+Bellisario began dating Suits star Patrick J. Adams after they met on the set of the play Equivocation in 2009.
+The couple briefly separated before Adams' guest appearance as Hardy in Pretty Little Liars but reunited in 2010.
 Since working on Equivocation and Pretty Little Liars, the couple also worked together on the 2012 short film The Come Up, Suits, and the short film We Are Here.
 Bellisario and Adams were married on December 10, 2016, in Santa Barbara, California.
-In May 2018, they attended the royal wedding of Prince Harry and Meghan Markle.
-The couple has two daughters, born in 2018 and 2021.
+They have two daughters, Aurora and Elliot.
+On November 4, 2025, Adams announced the third pregnancy of Bellisario on his Instagram page.

-In an episode of actress Katie Lowes's podcast, Katie's Crib, Bellisario and Adams said their second child was born in the backseat of their car at the hospital parking lot due to an accelerated labour, with Adams delivering the baby.
+In an episode of actress Katie Lowes' podcast, Katie's Crib, Bellisario and Adams said their second child was born in the backseat of their car at the hospital parking lot due to an accelerated labour, with Adams delivering the baby.
 Hospital staff assisted within minutes of the delivery, and Bellisario and the baby were found healthy.

 Bellisario said in January 2014 that she endured personal problems during high school, resulting in self-harm and an eating disorder.
 "I was the youngest daughter, the perfect little girl.
 My school was a very intense college prep school.
 So it was about wanting to please my father and mother and wanting to be perfect to everybody."

 In 2014, Bellisario returned to her alma mater, USC School of Dramatic Arts, delivering the commencement speech.